tmcdigitech/dit8/content/robotics/gettingStarted/touch.md

 *adapted from [PyBricks](https://docs.pybricks.com/en/stable/robotics.html)*
 {{< figure src="https://pybricks.com/ev3-micropython/_images/sensor_ev3_touch.png" title="Touch Sensor" >}}

-A sensor lets an EV3 program measure and collect data about is surroundings.
-The Touch Sensor can detect when the sensor’s red button has been pressed or released.
+A sensor lets an EV3 program measure and collect data about its surroundings.
+The Touch Sensor detects when its red button has been pressed or released.

 # Example Code